johntsi/Natural-Language-Inference/README.md

 # Natural Language Inference and Transfer Tasks

-## checkpoints
-Pretrained models for BoW, LSTM, biLSTM and biLSTM_maxp

-## preprocess_data
-Data generated for efficient training can be reproduced by running preprocess.py and then map_unk_token.py

-## Code

 ### preprocess.py
 *Provide the path for glove.840B.300d and the the snli_1.0 folder (in the script, no argparser)